Quantum Metrology Lab

 Join Our Lab

 Everyone involved in each project is an integral part of our team.
-We encourage both local and international students and researchers who are interested in learning more about our research to contact us to discuss opportunities, both short and long term.
-In addition, we actively encourage and support collaborations with interested students and academics at other research institutions.
+We welcome local and international students and researchers who are curious about building real experiments and mastering experimental physics.
+If you are interested in learning more about our work, please contact us to discuss opportunities, both short and long term.
+We also actively support collaborations with students and academics at other research institutions.

 Living in Taipei: For more information, see Living in Taipei.